civican/legisinfo/42-1/bills/C-98/bill_text.md

 Paragraph (a) of the definition review body in section 2 of the `National Security and Intelligence Committee of Parliamentarians Act` is replaced by the following:

-the **Public** Complaints and Review Commission established by subsection 45.29(1) of the `Royal Canadian Mounted Police Act`;
+the Public Complaints and Review Commission established by subsection 45.29(1) of the `Royal Canadian Mounted Police Act`;

-> **Explanatory Note**:
-> Relevant portion of the definition:
-> *Existing Text*:
-> > **review body** means
-> > the Civilian Review and Complaints Commission for the Royal Canadian Mounted Police established by subsection 45.29(1) of the `Royal Canadian Mounted Police Act`;

 ### Section 32

 Paragraph 16(3)(a) of the Act is replaced by the following:

-in the case of information under the control of the Royal Canadian Mounted Police **or the Canada Border Services Agency**, the **Public** Complaints and Review Commission;
+in the case of information under the control of the Royal Canadian Mounted Police or the Canada Border Services Agency, the Public Complaints and Review Commission;

-> **Explanatory Note**:
-> Relevant portion of subsection 16(3):
-> *Existing Text*:
-> > If the appropriate Minister makes the decision in respect of any of the following information, he or she must provide the decision and reasons to,
-> > in the case of information under the control of the Royal Canadian Mounted Police, the Civilian Review and Complaints Commission for the Royal Canadian Mounted Police;

 ### Section 33

 Paragraph 23(a) of the Act is replaced by the following:

-to the **Public** Complaints and Review Commission, information that is obtained from — or that is created by the Committee from information obtained from — the Royal Canadian Mounted Police **or the Canada Border Services Agency** and that is related to the fulfilment of that **Commission's** mandate;
+to the Public Complaints and Review Commission, information that is obtained from — or that is created by the Committee from information obtained from — the Royal Canadian Mounted Police or the Canada Border Services Agency and that is related to the fulfilment of that Commission's mandate;

-> **Explanatory Note**:
-> Relevant portion of section 23:
-> *Existing Text*:
-> > The Committee may provide,
-> > to the Civilian Review and Complaints Commission for the Royal Canadian Mounted Police, information that is obtained from — or that is created by the Committee from information obtained from — the Royal Canadian Mounted Police and that is related to the fulfilment of that review body's mandate;

 ## Coordinating Amendments